Pi4J/pi4j-os/README.md

 - **CrowPi OS**
   - support for [CrowPi](https://www.elecrow.com/crowpi-compact-raspberry-pi-educational-kit.html)
-  - can be used as a basis for all kind of Pi4J- , JavaFX-, FXGL-projects
+  - can be used as a basis for all kind of Pi4J- , JavaFX-, or FXGL-projects
   - comes with `lirc` preinstalled to run the IR receiver component
   - use [CrowPi template project](https://github.com/Pi4J/pi4j-example-crowpi) to start your CrowPi project
   - use [Java template project]() to start your plain JavaFX, FXGL, or Pi4J project